Mike Lee: 2025 Minnesota shootings

 In response to the shooting of two Minnesota Democratic–Farmer–Labor Party lawmakers and their spouses on June 14, 2025, Lee wrote on his personal X account, "This is what happens When Marxists don't get their way" and "Nightmare on Waltz Street", apparently referring to Minnesota Governor Tim Walz, who was included on the shooter's list along with Senator Tina Smith.
-Reports indicated that the shooter had been a supporter of President Trump and had targeted Democratic lawmakers.
+Reports indicated that the shooter had been a supporter of Trump and had targeted Democratic lawmakers.
 Minnesota senators Amy Klobuchar and Tina Smith criticized Lee for his post.
 Both spoke to him, with Smith saying, "I wanted him to know how much pain that caused me and the other people in my state, and I think around the country, who think that this was a brutal attack".
 Lee later removed the posts after facing heavy criticism.

 Social media

 Lee is a prolific user of X, posting an average of 36 times daily in 2024 and an average of 100 times daily in the first four months of 2025.
 His account was temporarily suspended in 2023 for posts threatening the Prime Minister of Japan.
+Lee shared a video from Alex Jones's media company Infowars that claimed without evidence that the Biden administration planned to impose new COVID-19-related lockdowns in the fall of 2023.
+"Over my lifeless body", he wrote in response.
+In November 2023, Lee shared on X a post endorsing a debunked conspiracy theory that January 6 rioter Kevin Lyons was an undercover federal agent.
 Lee frequently interacted with Elon Musk on X, where he praised Musk's plans for a Department of Government Efficiency.
-In July 2025, Lee shared a fake resignation letter allegedly from Chairman of the Federal Reserve Jerome Powell.
+In July 2025, Lee shared a fake resignation letter allegedly by Chairman of the Federal Reserve Jerome Powell.
 He deleted the post after being informed Powell was not resigning.
+In December 2025, Lee shared a post by antisemitic conspiracy theorist Ian Carroll endorsing the debunked Pizzagate conspiracy theory.

 Following the assassination of Charlie Kirk, Lee suggested that the Kirk estate sue novelist Stephen King over a comment he made in the wake of the murder.
 Raw Story responded with an article titled 'Proof morons pass the bar': GOP senator mocked for lawsuit threat against Stephen King, which quoted legal bloggers who said that defamation suits by decedents' estates have been barred in the US and Britain for at least two centuries.